sagemath/trac_to_gh/Issue 3779.md

 # Issue 3779: inconsistency for variables method, leads to errors in differentiation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3779

 Original creator: robertwb